 To enable two-way heartbeats, the

 CONTROL_HEARTBEATS:<DEFAULT> parameter should be updated.
-It dictates whether the process should expect responses and what action to take if a failure occurs on the master Kx Control process.
+It dictates whether the process should expect responses and what action to take if a failure occurs on the leader KX Control process.

 The messaging server (MS) relies on all processes maintaining a long-lived connection in order to publish any subscription changes.
 Processes connect to the primary on startup and receive any changes as processes come online and register topics.
 If the MS is unavailable, new subscriptions sent onto a stale handle won’t be acted upon and new processes will connect to the secondary MS. In both cases, existing processes won’t receive subscription updates.